SAP-archive/teched2020-INT260/exercises/ex1-DAR/README.md

 containing the exercises.
 There are two options: running the Notebook locally or running it on a cloud service.

-#### Executing the Notebook locally

-If you prefer to run the Notebook locally, we have a separate set of instructions for a [Docker-based setup].

-[Docker-based setup]: ./running_docker_locally.md

 #### Executing the Notebook directly in the browser

 The easiest way to get started with Jupyter is to launch the